firebadnofire/LOSS-LICENSE/README.md

 Raw text of the license can be found in the LICENSE file of this repository

+Want to use this license in your project?
+Feel free to!

 ## Permissions:
-Commercial use
+Commercial use<br>
-Distribution
-Modification
+Distribution<br>
+Modification<br>
-Private use
+Private use<br>

 ## Conditions:
-Disclose Source
+Disclose Source<br>
-Must use the same license for forks
+Must use the same license for forks<br>

 ## Limitations:
-The licensed software or any modified version cannot be used for training or creating machine learning algorithms.
+The licensed software or any modified version cannot be used for training or creating machine learning algorithms.<br>
-The licensed software may not be patented.
+The licensed software may not be patented.<br>
-No warranties
+No warranties<br>
-Limitation on liability
+Limitation on liability<br>

-Want to use this license in your project?
-Feel free to!

 # License text: